Degenerative Spine Symptoms

 Degenerative spine symptoms for any related condition vary from person to person, but can include:

 - Degenerative disc disease – localized pain and radiating pain, tingling, numbness and weakness

 - Degenerative spine arthritis – warm throbbing and tenderness, limited range of motion, diminished flexibility

 Degenerative spine symptoms also can vary depending on which region of the spine is affected by nerve compression:

 - Degenerative thoracic spine – middle region of back; may feel symptoms around rib cage or lower body

 - Degenerative lumbar spine – lower region of back; may feel symptoms in feet, buttocks, legs and tailbone

 If you have talked with your physician about your symptoms and have been diagnosed with a degenerative spine disorder, your physician may recommend a non-surgical, conservative treatment routine that integrates mild exercise, hot and cold packs and/or pain medication.
 If non-surgical treatments fail to provide relief and your physician has suggested surgery, consider the procedures offered at Laser Spine Institute.
-Our minimally invasive, outpatient procedures have helped tens of thousands of people across the country and around the world to find relief from the symptoms of a degenerative spine.
+Our minimally invasive, outpatient procedures have helped tens of thousands of people across the country and around the world to find relief from the degenerative spine symptoms.
 Contact us today for a complimentary review of your MRI or CT scan.